 5. Fundraise.
-Even if you are volunteering your time, you will still need resources for advertising, campaign tools, and feeding/transportation of volunteers.
-This should be an important consideration of your campaign so it would be good to know some basics of fundraising.
-Examples of funding sources could be local/national foundations, private businesses, NGOs, online fundraising.
-Fundraising doesn't just mean getting money, it can also mean having access
+Even if you are volunteering your time, you will still need resources for advertising, campaign so it would be good to know some basics of fundraising.
+Examples of funding sources could be local/ organization's video equipment, etc.